 Possible Reasons Why Your Eyes Are Sensitive to Sunlight

-Photophobia could be the reason why your eyes are sensitive to sunshine, but it’s not the only one.
+One of the reason why your eyes are sensitive to sun is because of photophobia, but it’s not the only one.
 Let’s go a little more in depth about photophobia, and then discuss what else might be causing your sunlight sensitivity.

 As we’ve already mentioned, your extreme sensitivity to sunlight might be due to a condition called photophobia.
 For many, photophobia is a chronic condition that becomes part of everyday life, and the severity of your case likely varies from others.

 You may take steps to reduce your exposure to harsher types of light such as fluorescent lights or digital screens by wearing blue blocking glasses or light sensitivity glasses.
-But artificial lighting aside, sunlight is likely one of your primary culprits.
-And if you also happen to suffer from migraines, your sensitivity to sunlight could trigger a migraine within minutes.
+Light sensitivity glasses have been shown to be effective in reducing photophobia symptoms, and they’re available here.

 Chronic photophobia could be caused by several underlying issues.